TheTedster/GitTest/readme.md

-This is the readme for a test git project
+#This is the readme for a test git project

+-I've just edited it a bit

+(Some more details)